Schedule a ZOOM or PHONE call with the director

 Kabeyun believes that ability to pay should not be a limiting factor in a boy’s enrollment.
 Learn more about Kabeyun's tuition assistance program.

-The counseling internship program at Kabeyun is a wonderful opportunity for older campers to expand their involvement with camp and to prepare for the challenges they will face if, in the future, they join the Kabeyun staff.
+The counseling internship program at Kabeyun is a wonderful opportunity for older, returning campers to expand their involvement with camp and to prepare for the challenges they will face if, in the future, they join the Kabeyun staff.
 The intern program is vastly different from the summers participants have experienced in the past.
 There is a focused and specific curriculum, concentrated on developing leadership, teaching, and group management skills.
 Interns work closely with counselors in activities and in the cabin, observing and being observed, teaching and co-teaching.
 These experiences are enhanced through regular group meetings, workshops, and individual feedback conferences.
 And, while graduates of the program are invariably more prepared for the challenges of camp counseling work than they would otherwise be, participation in and completion of the intern program in no way guarantees future employment on Kabeyun’s staff.

 Learn more about the Counseling Internship program.